 “I (say your name) affirm that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of New Zealand, her heirs and successors according to law, and that I will faithfully observe the laws of New Zealand and fulfil my duties as a New Zealand citizen.”

-You get your certificate at the ceremony.
+You will receive your certificate at the ceremony.

-Children under 14 do not have to attend a ceremony.
-But if you are a family applying for citizenship together, you can all attend the ceremony and get your citizenship certificates at the same time.
+If you are a family applying for citizenship together, you can all attend the ceremony and get your citizenship certificates at the same time.